buildbotics/tpl-docs/Drawing Aids Library.md

 * M.y - M.y is an optional argument and is a number that specifies the number of points to move along the y axis.
 If M.y is not defined, it is assumed to be 0;

 ####Results
-moveBy(M) will return 0 if no errors are detected and -1 if an error is detected.
-The following properties are loaded into the argument object, M depending on whether an error is detected.
+moveBy(M) will return 0 if no errors or throw an error message if an error is detected.
+The following properties are loaded into the argument object, M if no error is detected.
 * M.newPaths - If no errors are detected, M.newPaths will contain a list of paths identical to M.paths except moved by x points along the x axis and y  points along the y axis.
 M.newPaths will be a list of paths and each path within the list will be a list of points in the form {X: x, Y: y}.

 ####Error Messages